SamhithaN/Antivirus_Count/README.md

-# Virus_Count
+# Antivirus_Count
-A short code to determine the number of anti-virus present on a system
+A short code to determine the number of antivirus softwares present in a system.
+This program is coded in C++ and it shows the number of antivirus softwares present in a system.